Summer Students FAQ

-Tuition (6 credits): For more information please visit the Financial Aid website
+Tuition (6 credits): For more information please visit the Student Financial Services

 Books & Supplies: $200.00

-Meals – 6 weeks: For more information please visit the University Dining website
+Meals – 6 weeks: To sign up for the Summer 2022 Meal plan please visit the University Dining website

 Titan Dollars may be used to purchase meals or supplies at different restaurants and stores on campus.
 We recommend a smaller meal plan as extra meals are not refunded.
 Additional meals can be purchased as needed.